han911976/GPA4.0_html/README.md

 # GPA4.0_php

-Trying to make a GPA calculator tailor-made for myself and eventually to more people.
+Trying to make a GPA calculator tailor-made for myself and learn to use github